rmetzler/NoSQL-for-Dependable-Systems/README.md

 It is possible to deduce different attributes from these configuration properties.
-Consistency ofer all Nodes is reached if W = N .
+Consistency over all nodes is reached if W = N .

 Read optimized systems will use R = 1, while write optimized systems use W = 1 .